Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: Computational experiments

-For \texttt{CLay0305}, the proposed exact Hull Reformulation solution time was comparable to or greater compared to \(\varepsilon\)-approximation; however, in the case of \texttt{SCIP}, the \(\varepsilon\)-approximation reported an incorrect result with large objective and lower bound values.
-This is attributed to numerical instabilities introduced by the approximation, consistent with observations from other problem types.

-In contrast, for \texttt{CLay0304}, the exact Hull Reformulation demonstrated faster solve times with \texttt{BARON} and \texttt{SCIP} compared to the \(\varepsilon\)-approximation, while in the case of \texttt{Gurobi}, although the solution time was similar, the \(\varepsilon\)-approximation was faster.
-With \texttt{BARON}, the \(\varepsilon\)-approximation hit the 1800s limit with an 11\% gap remaining, whereas the exact Hull Reformulation solved the problem in 11.39s to optimality.

-Results for all six instances using both \(\ell_1\) and \(\ell_2\) norms are provided in Appendix~\ref{app:clay}.
-While the limited size and number of benchmark problems prevent drawing general conclusions, the observed results suggest that, overall, the exact Hull Reformulation performs on par with the \(\varepsilon\)-approximation for constrained layout problems.
+While the limited size and number of benchmark problems prevent drawing general conclusions, the observed results suggest that, overall, both CEHR and GEHR performed on par with the \(\varepsilon\)-approximation for constrained layout problems.